 3.7 Alcohol at Student Organization Events

-Recognized NDSU student organizations planning off campus events at a venue where alcohol may be present must complete and submit an and a guest list to the Student Activities Office, Memorial Union 120.
+Recognized NDSU student organizations planning off campus events at a venue where alcohol may be present must complete and submit an Event Risk Management Planning Notification Form and a guest list to the Student Activities Office, Memorial Union 120.
 Events involving alcohol must be closed events, intended only for organization membership and invited guests, and alcohol must be sold and served by a licensed third party vendor.

 Student organization or public funds may not be used for the purchase of alcoholic beverages or gift cards to alcohol establishments.